AdrianArtacho/salta_wiki/docs/index.md

 # SALTA Documentation

 Welcome to the SALTA Wiki.
-This page introduces the main concepts, architecture, and usage guidelines.
+This page introduces the main concepts, architecture, and usage guidelines of the SALTA tool.

 ## Sections
 - [Installation](installation.md)